Multepal/app-aanalte/README.md

 * **collections/**: Stores the latest versions of encoded source files.
 * **docs/**: Contains all html templates of the texts that can be accessed through the website shared above.
-* **pipelines/**: Contains scripts that apply stylesheets to collection files and outputs several
+* **pipelines/**: Contains scripts that apply stylesheets to collection files and outputs html files, etc.
 * **transformers/**: All stylesheets applied to the text files under collections/.

 **(currently not in use)**